DorianGilca/Arduino-Heart-Rate-Monitor/README.md

-# Arduino Heart Rate Monitor
+# Smart Heart Rate Monitor (Arduino C++)

-This is an embedded hardware project that reads and displays human heart rate (BPM) in real-time.
-The system uses an Arduino UNO microcontroller to interface with an optical pulse oximeter sensor and outputs the data to an LCD screen.
+A hands-on hardware project I built to experiment with reading and processing physical sensor data in real-time.
+The system uses an Arduino UNO microcontroller to interface with an optical pulse oximeter sensor, calculating the human heart rate (BPM) and outputting the data to an LCD screen via the I2C protocol.

 ## Hardware Components
 * Arduino UNO (ATmega328P)